 You should always do research before downloading or installing any Bitcoin wallet.

-Blockstream Green is one of the most unqique and secure iOS Bitcoin wallets on the market.
+Blockstream Green is one of the most unique and secure iOS Bitcoin wallets on the market.
 It uses a 2-of-2 style backup so if you ever lose your backup, you can use any two factor authentication to recover it.
 It's also super simple to set up and requires no registration other than an email address.
 You can even store your Liquid assets on Blockstream green now.

-If the advanced features offered by Blockstream Green seem a little too complicated for you, Blockstream also just released a single-signature, non-custodial mobile wallet called Aqua.
+If the advanced features offered by Blockstream Green seem a little too complicated for you, Blockstream also just released a single-signature, non-custodial mobile cryptocurrency wallet called Aqua.
 With Aqua, you can hold Bitcoin, Tether, and LBTC (Liquid BTC) just like Blockstream green.
 The main difference is there is no confusing multi-signature involved.
 Its just a simple, but well designed and easy to use mobile wallet for Bitcoiners.

-Ledger Live is a little bit different than all the other wallet apps on this list.
+Ledger Live is a little bit different than all the other cryptocurrency wallet apps on this list.
 That's because you actually need a Ledger hardware wallet for it to work.
 This makes it by far the most secure iOS wallet app on this list, but it also means that using it isn't exactly 'free'.

 Edge is a feature packed Bitcoin wallet for iOS.
 It aims to make spending bitcoins a breeze, since it offers a Bitcoin merchant directory and the ability to buy gift cards from within the app!
-Also Edge takes advantage of your Apple device by allowing you to use faceID and TouchID to unlock your wallet.
+Also Edge takes advantage of your Apple mobile device by allowing you to use faceID and TouchID to unlock your cryptocurrency wallet.